 Faculty members: from the Faculty Toolbox menu in the Colgate portal, select the Degree Works option or use the "Go to Degree Works Home Page" link above your advisee list.

 Administrative staff: from the Colgate portal, select Degree Works from the Dean's Dashboard tab, then click the Degree Works link.

-Unlike the current Faculty and Advisor Dashboards, Degree Works will allow you to search for and access the audit of any currently enrolled Colgate student, even if s/he is not your advisee or in your course, provided that you have legitimate educational interest (per the Family Educational Rights and Privacy Act.
+Unlike the Faculty and Advisor Dashboards, Degree Works will allow you to search for and access the audit of any currently enrolled Colgate student, even if they are not your advisee or in your course, provided that you have legitimate educational interest (per the Family Educational Rights and Privacy Act.
 We recognize that much academic advising at Colgate is done informally—for instance, meeting with a prospective major or discussing graduate plans with a senior seminar/research student who is not your official advisee—and this enhanced access supports that important function.

 Degree Works users are required to comply with the Family Educational Rights and Privacy Act (FERPA).
 Faculty and staff members with access to student education records are legally responsible for protecting the privacy of the student by using information only for legitimate educational purposes to advise or assist students.
 An advising relationship that meets the requirements of legitimate educational interest can be defined formally, when a student is officially assigned to an adviser, or informally, when a student outside a department or program needs advising that requires access to his or her education record.
 Please be advised that neither curiosity nor personal interest qualifies as legitimate educational interest.
 Please review the FERPA information on the Office of the Registrar web page prior to accessing Degree Works for the first time.